Follower count does not matter.

 Okay, so you might be wondering, "If followers don’t matter, what about social proof?
 Isn’t that important?"
 Absolutely, social proof is key, but it’s about more than just the number of people who follow you.
 It’s about the kind of things people say about you.
 Reviews, testimonials, and even shout-outs from happy customers go a long way in building trust with potential clients.

+Adding pictures and quotes from the client can help future customers see the quality of your work and envision their own projects.
 When potential customers see that you’re providing valuable services and that your current customers are happy, they’re more likely to give you a call.
 It’s not just about the size of your audience, but how much that audience trusts you and how willing they are to recommend you to others.

 Respond to comments, answer questions, and keep the conversation going.
 The more people see that you’re responsive and engaged, the more they’ll trust your business.
 It’s all about building relationships.
 Remember, it’s not about shouting into the void—it’s about having meaningful conversations.